Dear reader of ADxS.org, please excuse the disruption.

 • l-phenylpropan-2-one

-• is subsequently excreted as inactive benzoic acid
+• is then excreted as inactive benzoic acid

 • Degradation mainly by CYP2D6 to 4-OH-atomoxetine (an active metabolite)